-Thus, under the conditions existing in the Velchal watershed the establishment of Jatropha plantations appear to be an attractive option.
-A larger share of the precipitation was channeled to productive transpiration and groundwater recharge, and a more stable (less erosive) runoff improved the downstream water conditions.
-On the other hand, maintaining a certain amount of total annual runoff is crucial for the Manjeera dam located downstream of the watershed (Fig. 1), which is one of the drinking water supplies for the rapidly growing city of Hyderabad.
-If Jatropha plantations were implemented at a large scale upstream, resulting in higher consumptive water use, the concurrent reductions in runoff, in particular during dry seasons, might result in trade-offs between upstream and downstream water users, and potentially also impact riverine ecosystems.
+Thus, under the conditions existing in the Velchal watershed, the establishment of Jatropha plantations appears to be an attractive option.
+A larger share of the rainfall was channeled to productive transpiration and groundwater recharge, and a more stable (less erosive) runoff improved the downstream water conditions.
+On the other hand, maintaining a certain amount of total annual runoff is crucial for the

+Manjeera dam located downstream of the watershed (Fig. 1), which is one of the drinking-water supplies for the rapidly growing city of Hyderabad.
+If Jatropha plantations were implemented on a large scale upstream, resulting in higher consumptive water use, the concurrent reductions in runoff, in particular during dry seasons, might result in trade-offs between upstream and downstream water users, and potentially also impact riverine ecosystems.
+Downstream water availability is likely to be least affected in good years or high and moderate rainfall zones but could be an important constraint in dry years or low rainfall zones of semi-arid tropics.
+55-57 Again, this should be weighed against the positive effects of reduced sedimentation in rivers and dams due to the reduced soil loss from Jatropha plantations.
+In order to